serializerOrNull

 instead as it is aware of Kotlin-specific type information, such as nullability, sealed classes and object singletons.

-if serializer cannot be created (provided type or its type argument is not serializable).
+if serializer cannot be created (given type or its type argument is not serializable).

-Retrieves serializer for the given reflective Java type using reflective construction and contextual lookup for non-serializable types.
+Retrieves a serializer for the given type using reflective construction and contextual lookup as a fallback for non-serializable types.

 instead as it is aware of Kotlin-specific type information, such as nullability, sealed classes and object singletons.

-if serializer cannot be created (provided type or its type argument is not serializable).
+if serializer cannot be created (given type or its type argument is not serializable).